longevityframework/longevity/manual/ptype/index.md

 layout: page
 ---

-While the `Persistent` and `Entity` classes are great places to store information about the individual entitites and entities themselves, we also need a place to keep track of "meta information" about our persistent objects.
-For instance, we want to be able to specify _keys_, or collections of properties of the aggregate that uniquely identifies a persistent within a collection of persistents.
-We define these things in our `PTypes`.
+While the `Persistent` classes are great places to store information about individual persistent objects, we also need a place to keep track of "meta information" about them.
+For instance, we want to be able to specify _keys_, or properties of the object that uniquely identify a persistent within a collection of persistents.
+We store this kind of meta information in our `PTypes`.

 It's important to note that, while "key" and "index" are terms used in database schemas and physical modelling, that is not our intention